List of Mobile Suit Gundam 00 characters: Mobile Suit Gundam 00P

 Marlene Vlady is one of the four Gundam Meisters employed by Celestial Being in the period in which 00P is set.
 A criminal forced by Celestial Being to serve as a Meister of a prototype Gundam unit at Krung Thep.
-As she does not support the organization's ideology, a remotely detonable explosive has been strapped around her neck to keep her under control.
+As she does not support the organization's ideology, a remotely detonatable explosive has been strapped around her neck to keep her under control.
 Extremely skilled at piloting.
 Partner to Chall Acustica as of her inception as Meister.
 She is the mother of Feldt Grace.